awsdocs/amazon-elasticache-docs/doc_source/redis/redis-memory-management.md

       --apply-immediately
    ```

    The following CLI example modifies the Redis replication group `my-redis-repl-grp` to use the custom parameter group `redis28-50` beginning immediately\.
-For more information, see [Modifying a Replication Group](Replication.Modify.md)\.
+For more information, see [Modifying a replication group](Replication.Modify.md)\.

    ```
    aws elasticache modify-replication-group \